kaob1991/fundamentals-DA-assessment/README.md

 ### CAO

-I used the following resources significatly in the completion of this notebook:
+I used the following resources significantly in the completion of this notebook:

 - `pandas` - which can be found here: https://pandas.pydata.org/